Focus43/Concrete5-Pagoda/README.md

 	$_SERVER['DB1_PASS'] = 'PASSWORD_HERE'; // maybe empty on your local machine
 	$_SERVER['DB1_NAME'] = 'DB_NAME_HERE'; // local database to use, must be empty

-Put in your credential to run locally and save.
+Update appropriately, and save.
 Then from the command line:

 	cd /path/to/web/root/ (repository root)
 	php cli_installer.php